Getting Started

 Fetch Data Sources

 On this screen, click the Fetch Data Sources button.
-The wizard will scan the selected SSRS items (from previous screen) and populate a grid with all connections that can be updated.
+The wizard will scan the selected SSRS items (from the previous screen) and populate a grid with all connections that can be updated.

 View and Manage Connections